neelab2/HelicopterMod_client/README.md

 2. Run Dayz_tools https://store.steampowered.com/app/830640/DayZ_Tools/
 3. Launch and select AddonBuilder in it
 4. In the Addons source directory line, specify  HelicopterMod_client-main \ HelicopterModScripts - the HelicopterModScripts folder
-5. !!!Points 4.1 for those who decided to ignore in 4 point, I repeat, DO NOT PACK HelicopterMod_client-main the folder !!! find HelicopterModScripts a folder in it and pack it in pbo ...!!!
+5. For those who decided to ignore in 4 point, I repeat, DO NOT PACK HelicopterMod_client-main the folder !!! find HelicopterModScripts a folder in it and pack it in pbo ...!!!
 6. Uncheck Binarize
 7. Pack it.
 8. You should get HelicopterModScripts.pbo